-Russia stages 'successful' second launch of new rocket
+Russia stages 'successful' third launch of new rocket

-Russia on Monday conducted a second launch of its new heavy-class Angara rocket—the first developed after the fall of the Soviet Union—nearly six years after its maiden voyage.
+Russia has conducted a third launch of its new heavy-class Angara rocket, the first developed after the fall of the Soviet Union 30 years ago this month.

-Space agency Roscosmos announced that the next-generation Angara-A5 rocket had been successfully launched with a mock payload from Plesetsk in northern Russia at 0550 GMT.
+Space agency Roscosmos announced late Monday that the next-generation Angara-A5 rocket had been launched with a mock payload from Plesetsk in northern Russia.

-Agency head Dmitry Rogozin welcomed the news on Twitter, posting a picture of the rocket and writing: "She flies, damn it!"
+Agency head Dmitry Rogozin welcomed the news on Telegram, writing: "Come on, baby!"

 President Vladimir Putin hopes the new launchers will revive Russia's space industry and reduce reliance on other former Soviet countries.